 4. You don’t have anyone to take pictures for you

 When I first went travelling solo I didn’t even think about taking photos.
 I was more concentrating on staying alive (lol).
 But, as I travel solo more often now and I’ve created my travel blog this was a challenge I had to overcome.

 c) the person taking it completely misses out some of the attraction (not that I’m not grateful but how can you miss out the top of the Eiffel tower?!
 Lol)

-Sure, people laugh and stare, but i’ve gone past the point of caring.
+It was a complete game changer and meant I could take travel photos alone easier.
+Sure, people laugh and stare, but I’ve gone past the point of caring.
 I have as much right to get a photo as the next person.

-If you’re not ready to take the plunge into remote shutter shooting, when you’re asking for a photo just communicate with the person taking it.
+If you’re not ready to take the plunge into remote shutter when you’re asking for a photo just communicate with the person taking it.

 5. You can get lonely

 There have been many times when I’m travelling solo when I’ve thought “oh, it would be good if x was here”, “if x was here, we’d have such a laugh”.
 Not talking to anyone for a whole day can feel like a lifetime if you’re used to having people around.

 The solution: Be open, confident and talk to people.
 The amount of times I’ve made friends in India by just talking to people is crazy.

 Hire a tour guide to know more about the place and have a chat.
 It can be difficult in the cities but there will always be people and a thousand possibilities!

-It’s so easy to keep in touch noawadays.
-Technology has come along way from landline phones or post!
+It’s so easy to keep in touch nowadays.
+Technology has come a long way from landline phones or posts!
 Although sending postcards is fun too :).

 Click here to see the 21 things that only travelling can teach you.